roadrunner-server/roadrunner-docs/docs/en/plugins/server.md

 a command script that will be executed before starting the workers.
 You can also set environment variables to pass to this script.

+> **Note**
+> If the `on_init` command fails (i.e., returns a non-zero exit code), RoadRunner will log the error but continue
+> execution.
+This ensures that a failure during initialization does not interrupt the application's operation.

 ### Worker starting command

 The `server.command` option is required and is used to start the worker pool for each configured section in the config.

-> **Note:**
+> **Note**
 > This option can be overridden by plugins with a pool section, such as the http.pool.command.

 The `user` and `group` options allow you to set the user and group that will start and own the worker process.
+This feature provides an additional layer of security and control over the application's execution environment.

+> **Note**
-An empty value means to use the RoadRunner process user.
+> An empty value means to use the RoadRunner process user.

+> **Warning**
+> RoadRunner must be started from the root user.
+Root access is needed only to fork the process under a
+> different user.
+Once the worker process is started, it will run with the specified user and group permissions,
+> providing a secure and controlled execution environment for the application.
+All temporary files (`http` for example)
+> would be created with the provided user/group

 The `env` option allows you to set environment variables to pass to the worker script.